gbif/parsers/assets/DateParsingDocumentation.md

 ![Design](./date_parsing_design.png)

-### TextDateParser Workflow
+### TemporalParser Workflow

-In order to use the right parser, the `TextDateParser` will use a regular expression to determine if the input String contains only numerical characters and separators or if it also include some letters. the presence of letters may indicate the month is written in text as opposed to its numerical value.
+In order to use the right parser, the `TemporalParser` default implementation (`TextDateParser`) will use a regular expression to determine if the input String contains only numerical characters and separators or if it also include some letters. the presence of letters may indicate the month is written in text as opposed to its numerical value.